Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 36 to 48 months

-The combined degree comprises 54 credit-hours (as opposed to 66 credit-hours required for both degrees separately).
+The combined degree comprises 54 credit hours (as opposed to 66 credit hours required for both degrees separately).
 The curriculum has been designed with the expertise of nurse administrators and leaders in healthcare, making it relevant and practical.
-Some of the courses included are nursing administration and leadership roles, health policy in nursing, theory and research in nursing, international business management, human resource management, and strategic management.
+Some courses included are nursing administration and leadership roles, health policy in nursing, theory and research in nursing, international business management, human resource management, and strategic management.

 The coursework helps students develop a broad range of skills relevant to medical and healthcare settings.
 Additionally, they learn how to solve business issues arising in healthcare settings.
 Nurses who wish to work in an executive capacity in a clinic or hospital or with a government organization can find the program most valuable.